 Debbie joined Swansea Academy of Learning and Teaching (SALT) at Swansea University in January 2016 as a Senior Academic Developer.
 Debbie’s role is to develop, support and embed best practice in Learning and Teaching across the university .
 She has responsibility for the organisation of the annual Learning and Teaching Conference and various learning and teaching projects.

-Passionate about Open Educational Practice, Open Digital Badges and Online Learning, Debbie achieved her Masters in Online and Distance Education from the Open University in December 2015 and has recently been accepted onto the PHd in E -Research and Technology Enhanced Learning programme at Lancaster University starting in January 2017.
+Passionate about Open Educational Practice, Open Digital Badges and Online Learning, Debbie achieved her Masters in Online and Distance Education from the Open University in December 2015.
+She is now pursuing a part time PHd programme in E -Research and Technology Enhanced Learning programme at Lancaster University and is in her third year.

 You can find out more about Debbie at http://about.me/debbaff

 Students as Partners – Student Transition & Enrolment (July 2012 – September 2012)

 Debbie piloted the development of a student partnership model in collaboration with key university staff that placed the student participants alongside staff members in equal partnership within project teams.
 Particular areas of success were in projects that resulted in the co-development of resources for new and existing students and the redesign of the physical enrolment process and experience.
 The strength of this work was in the equality of the working partnership and effective relationship that was developed.
 Additional support and guidance was provided in the form of coaching and mentoring which served to enhance the communications and understanding of practices that could otherwise have been overwhelming due to the tight deadlines and high profile of the activities undertaken.